 The Neuroscience Program features a full ten weeks of research experience in one of the many neuroscience laboratories at the University of Minnesota.
 For the summer program, there are two topics to choose from: neurodegenerative disorders and drug addiction.
 Although it helps to have taken some chemistry and biology coursework, our students traditionally come from a variety of backgrounds.
 We provide a brief classroom “Introduction to Neuroscience” to ensure all our students have a useful level of background knowledge to supplement the laboratory experience they enjoy.
 In addition, there are Neuroscience seminars and presentations to supplement the students’ research experiences.
 The Neuroscience Program is funded by the National Institute of Neurological Disorders and Stroke and the National Institute on Drug Abuse.

 The Summer Research Program in PharmacoNeuroImmunology is a NIDA (National Institute on Drug Abuse) funded interdisciplinary training program at the University of Minnesota.
 The PNI Program is composed of an intensive laboratory-based research experience that entails close interaction with and mentorship by a training program faculty member that focuses on drug abuse research.
-This training in intended to prepare the students for what is needed and expected to succeed in graduate school, to increase their interest in biomedical research, and to introduce them to research - techniques, methodologies and career options.

 Training Research Educators in Minnesota (TREM) program is an NIH funded Institutional Research and Academic Career Development Award (IRACDA).
 TREM trains the next generation of faculty through a balanced 3-year postdoctoral training program in both research and teaching.
 Teacher training is conducted in local community colleges with a historic background of serving underrepresented communities.
 Each year six underrepresented minority students are competitively chosen from the community colleges to take part in LSSURP, conducting research under the mentorship of the postdoctoral scholars and TREM research mentors.